 This is why using these products on your beard will only make things worse.

-You should use a beard shampoo or wash, they contain essential oils and other natural ingredients that won't strip the natural oils from your facial hair, will nurture and soften your beard, eliminate beard itch and beardruff and will clean your beard clean.
+You should use a beard shampoo or beard soap, they are all natural, contain essential oils and other natural ingredients that won't strip the natural oils from your facial hair, will nurture and soften your beard, eliminate beard itch and beardruff and will keep your beard clean.

 Don't go crazy with washing your beard, 1-2 times a week is enough.
 Washing your beard on a daily basis is not recommended.

 6. Using a Hair Brush for Your Beard